elisvcodes/IOIGaming/README.md

 View order details such as shipping and bill address, the items that were purchased as well as their price per item, quantity and total.

 ### 3. Categories

 ![Categories](https://github.com/elisvcodes/IOIGaming/blob/master/categories.gif)
 Admin has the ability to create, update and delete categories as well as setting categories as featured so that they are shown on the homepage.

 ### 4. Products

 ![Products](https://user-images.githubusercontent.com/69530035/132146700-721cadfe-37c1-4619-8bd4-cf89c0655d61.gif)
 Create, update and delete products.
 Upload as many images per product as you want as well have the ability to select multiple categories per product.

 ### 5. Pages

 ![Products](https://user-images.githubusercontent.com/69530035/132147339-1fd05baf-1831-4897-9b4b-17495fb59dff.gif)
 Create unique pages that can be retrieved from the api.
 Retrievable data includes hero image, link to where the hero image is pointing to as well as page description.

+## Client Area

+### 1. Searching & Filtering

+Website visitors have the ability to search for different products as well as filter based on different categories and price ranges.

+### 2. Adding items to cart

+When you find something that catches your eye, you can add that said item into the cart and increment/decrement how many quantities of the item you want to buy.

+### 3. Checkout

+An e-commerce platform wouldn't be complete without a secure way to process payments.
+That's why I chose to use Stripe as my middleman that will process the payments.
+All orders are viable from the admin area.
+Also, each order is identified by a unique order number, which I think is very useful and cool to have.

-### Built With
+## Built With

 For this project, I chose to work with the mern stack and material UI.
-I also used other libraries that are listed in the Acknowledgements section.

-### Installation & Usage
+## Installation & Usage

 Before running this project locally, make sure to visit each folder and run the following command from the terminal: